-Net cash used in investing activities from discontinued operations during the three months ended March 31, 2023 was \$0.1 million, which related to capital expenditures for lab equipment.
+Net cash provided by investing activities from discontinued operations during the nine months ended September 30, 2023 was \$18.7 million, which related to the sale of assets in discontinued operations.

 Future Capital Requirements

 To date, we have not generated any revenues from the commercial sale of approved drug products, and we do not expect to generate substantial revenue for at least the next several years.
 If we fail to complete the development of our product candidates in a timely manner or fail to obtain their regulatory approval, our ability to generate future revenue will be compromised.
 We do not know when, or if, we will generate any revenue from our product candidates, and we do not expect to generate significant revenue unless and until we obtain regulatory approval of, and commercialize, our product candidates.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, continue or initiate clinical trials of and seek marketing approval for our product candidates.
 In addition, if we obtain approval for any of our product candidates, we expect to incur significant commercialization expenses related to sales, marketing, manufacturing and distribution.
 We anticipate that we will need substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.